-Laughing for All
+Laughing For All

 Laughter Yoga makes one feel better, anytime and anywhere one chooses to try it.

-Laughing for All
+Laughing is for Everyone

 If told there is an easy, natural way to improve mood, reduce blood pressure, boost the immune system, and delightfully enhance well being, available for free wherever you go, most folks would laugh.